 - The Literature Emphasis (combining two former emphases, General Literature and Liberal Arts) allows you to study a wide range of authors, genres, and periods in English and American literature, as well as English-language literature produced in post-colonial and ethnic minority cultures.

 - In the Technical Communication Emphasis, students learn to produce a wide variety of print and online documents for users in the computer industry, in the health sciences, and in many other fields.

 - The Writing Emphasis, with components in poetry, fiction, non-fiction prose, rhetoric and composition, and courses in book arts, gives students an opportunity to write, design, edit and publish their own work.

-The department offers Master’s programs in Literature, Rhetoric and Composition, and Technical Communication and a Master of Fine Arts degree in Creative Writing, providing students opportunities to further personal enrichment and to improve career skills.
+The department offers Master’s programs in Literature, Rhetoric and Composition, Teaching English Language Arts, Technical Communication, and a Master of Fine Arts degree in Creative Writing, providing students opportunities to further personal enrichment and to improve career skills.

 The links on the main navigation column provide additional information about the English department.